Scandrett Regional Park: Regional park

+The regional park is owned by the people of Auckland through the Auckland Council.
+The park was purchased in November 1998, having first been identified as a potential regional park in the 1960s, and officially opened in 2004.

-The property was purchased by the ARC for use as a regional park.
-At the time of purchase, there was a near complete collection of farm buildings dating from the 1880s or earlier, including the homestead, barn, boatshed, cow shed, implement shed, tractor shed and a henhouse / calf shed.
+When purchased in 1998, the property featured a near complete collection of farm buildings dating from the 1880s or earlier, including the homestead, barn, boat shed, cow shed, implement shed, tractor shed and a henhouse / calf shed.
 In the past, whenever a farm had been purchased for use as a regional park, there had been a tendency for the old farm buildings to be demolished except for the farmhouse.
 In the case of Scandrett’s farm, however, the heritage division of the ARC saw all the buildings retained and preserved.
 The caravan site leases were withdrawn, and bach leases gradually ran out.
 Three 40s-style baches were kept and restored for rental.
 One had been previously owned by Geoff Moon and the family of Trelise Cooper.

-Prior to most of the Scandrett baches being removed, the motion picture Rain was filmed on the property in 2000 with the coastal beach replacing Lake Taupo which was the setting of the novel the film was based upon.
+Prior to most of the Scandrett baches being removed, the motion picture Rain was filmed on the property in 2000 with the coastal beach replacing Lake Taupō which was the setting of the novel the film was based upon.

 Scandrett Regional Park was opened by Prime Minister Helen Clark on 26 Sept 2004.

 The ARC received a New Zealand Institute of Architects heritage award in 2007 for the conservation work done on the farm buildings.
 In 2011 interpretive panels were installed in the old homestead on topics such as information about Scandrett family members who lived on the farm, the buildings and architecture, and about historical food production.

 Auckland Council produced five videos about the park and its history in 2018 and 2019: Season by Season about Ray and Fran Scandrett's homestead garden; Living at Scandretts Bay as recollected by George Scandrett's wife, Joan; and Heaven on Earth, Lifelong friendships at Scandretts Bay and High on the Hill at Scandretts Bay featuring former bach dwellers and Sue Blake (née Scandrett).